BerkeleyHCI/PolymorphicBlocks/getting-started.md

 _Recommended (but optional), to use the IDE._

 1. Download [sbt](https://www.scala-sbt.org/download.html), the Scala build tool.
+2. If you do not have a Java JDK installed, download and install one.
+   An open-source one is [Eclipse Temurin](https://adoptium.net/temurin/releases/?version=17).
-2. Download or clone the IDE plugin sources from https://github.com/BerkeleyHCI/edg-ide.
+3. Download or clone the IDE plugin sources from https://github.com/BerkeleyHCI/edg-ide.
-3. In the `edg-ide` directory, run `sbt runIDE`. sbt will automatically fetch dependencies, compile the plugin, and start the IDE with the plugin enabled.
+4. In the `edg-ide` directory, run `sbt runIDE`. sbt will automatically fetch dependencies, compile the plugin, and start the IDE with the plugin enabled.
    - The first run may take a while.
-4. In the IDE, open the `PolymorphicBlocks` folder as a project and configure it for Python.
+5. In the IDE, open the `PolymorphicBlocks` folder as a project.
    You do not need to clone `PolymorphicBlocks` separately, you can use the submodule in `edg-ide`.
-5. Install Python dependencies:
+6. Once the project loads, open `blinky_skeleton.py`, then set up the Python interpreter once the prompt shows up.
+7. Set up a Python SDK of your choice:
-   - If setting up a Pipenv environment, it will automatically fetch dependencies.
+   - If using a Pipenv environment, it will automatically fetch dependencies.
      You may need to install pipenv: `pip install pipenv`.
-   - If not, you can use the System Interpreter but may need to install pip dependencies: `pip install protobuf kinparse`
+   - If using the System Interpreter or Conda: you will need to install dependencies manually, `pip install protobuf kinparse Deprecated`.
+8. Open the Block Visualizer tab on the right.
+   It will be empty right now.

 ## A top-level design: Blinky